Vyral/base-template/_drafts/what-buyers-and-sellers-can-expect-from-our-2019-market.md

 {% include youtube.html %}

-Are we in for a market pullback in 2019?
-Here’s what the latest numbers say.
+<center>Are we in for a market pullback in 2019?
+Here’s what the latest numbers say.</center>

 What’s been happening in our market as we close out 2018?
 What can buyers and sellers expect from the 2019 market?